supertypeai/sectors-kb/recipe/01_list_all_subsectors.md

 	print(response.status_code)
 ```

-If you try to print the `data_all_subsectors` you'll see a list that look like this
+If you try to print the `data_all_subsectors` you'll see a list that look like this:

 ```
 ['financing-service',